The-ACM-UMD/Webscraper-Workshop/README.md

 #### 4. Install Dependencies

-enter the workshop directory: `cd Webscraper-Workshop`
+if you used git enter the workshop directory with: `cd Webscraper-Workshop`

+if you downloaded the zip enter the directory with: `cd Webscraper-Workshop\Webscraper-Workshop-main`

-`pip install -r requirements.txt`
+Then run: `pip install -r requirements.txt`

 #### 4.5.
 Open in file explorer
 On Windows: `explorer .`